vsouza/awesome-ios/README.md

 * [DarkLightning](https://github.com/jensmeder/DarkLightning) -Simply the fastest way to transmit data between iOS and OSX
 * [Deviice](https://github.com/andrealufino/Deviice) - Simply library to detect the device on which the app is running (and some properties) 🔶
 * [DeviceKit](https://github.com/dennisweissmann/DeviceKit) - DeviceKit is a value-type replacement of UIDevice. :large_orange_diamond:
+* [Luminous](https://github.com/andrealufino/Luminous) - Luminous is a big framework which can give you a lot of information (more than 50) about the current system. :large_orange_diamond:

 ## Localization
 * [Hodor](https://github.com/Aufree/Hodor) - Simple solution to localize your iOS App.